MohamedH1998/onbored-js/README.md

 ---

-### Flow context lost on page reload
+### Funnel context lost on page reload

-**Issue:** Flow context not restored after navigation
+**Issue:** Funnel context not restored after navigation

-**Solution:** Flow contexts are stored in sessionStorage.
+**Solution:** Funnel contexts are stored in sessionStorage.
 Ensure:

 1. You're using the same `projectKey`
 2. SessionStorage is available
-3. Flow was properly initialized before navigation
+3. Funnel was properly initialized before navigation

 ---
 ## 🤝 Contributing

 We welcome contributions!
 Please see our contributing guidelines for more details.